Filming In Southampton

 Film Expo South enables regional film makers to network and forge new relationships, and hear from industry experts who are happy to share their insight, experience and expertise.

 The team also run The Hampshire Film Office which highlights the talent, the skilled crew and the many professional business services and facilities that Hampshire has to offer the Film and TV Industry seeking to film the South.
-Contact the team for more information and advice for film locations in Hampshire on 0844 272 0016 or email: team@hampshirefilmoffice.org or team@filmexposouth.co.uk Hampshire Film Office Website
+Contact the team for more information and advice for local film locations in Hampshire on 0844 272 0016 or email: team@hampshirefilmoffice.org or team@filmexposouth.co.uk Hampshire Film Office Website

 You May Also Like